-Janus Henderson VIT Overseas Portfolio (the "Portfolio") is a series of Janus Aspen Series (the "Trust"), which is organized as a Delaware statutory trust and is registered under the Investment Company Act of 1940, as amended (the "1940 Act"), as an open-end management investment company, and therefore has applied the specialized accounting and reporting guidance in Financial Accounting Standards Board ("FASB") Accounting Standards Codification ("ASC") Topic 946.
+Janus Henderson VIT Mid Cap Value Portfolio (the "Portfolio") is a series of Janus Aspen Series (the "Trust"), which is organized as a Delaware statutory trust and is registered under the Investment Company Act of 1940, as amended (the "1940 Act"), as an open-end management investment company, and therefore has applied the specialized accounting and reporting guidance in Financial Accounting Standards Board ("FASB") Accounting Standards Codification ("ASC") Topic 946.
 The Trust offers 11 portfolios, each of which offers multiple share classes, with differing investment objectives and policies.
-The Portfolio seeks long-term growth of capital.
+The Portfolio seeks capital appreciation.
 The Portfolio is classified as diversified, as defined in the 1940 Act.

 The Portfolio currently offers two classes of shares: Institutional Shares and Service Shares.
 Each class represents an interest in the same portfolio of investments.
 Institutional Shares are offered only in connection with investment in and payments under variable insurance contracts as well as certain qualified retirement plans.
-Service Shares are offered only in connection with investment in and payments under variable insurance contracts as well as certain qualified retirement plans.
 Service Shares are offered only in connection with investment in and payments under variable insurance contracts as well as certain qualified retirement plans that require a fee from Portfolio assets to procure distribution and administrative services to contract owners and plan participants.